Like this short story? Here’s a link to my book of short stories

 “Let me make a call.
 One of my regulars sells medical equipment.
 He’ll know.
 Want a coffee while you wait?
 Fresh pot.”

 A few minutes later he was back.
 “Here you go,” he said, handing me a piece of paper.
 It had the address of Medical Supply on it.
 “And they deliver.”

 “Thanks Andy.
 Appreciate it.
 I’ll head over there directly.
 Oh, who does your ads and website?”

-A week later I was in business.
+A week later, I was in business.
 Andy was my best customer and we were both doing well.
-The problem I always faced: motivation.
-Despite my previous success, I struggled with some of my clients.
-As with many other things in life, the answer came wrapped in a problem.
+I faced the same problem everyone is this business does: motivation.
+Despite my success in the army, I struggled with some of my clients.
+As with many things in life, the answer came wrapped in a problem.

 “Hello?
 Anybody home?”